 Seed certification scheme and virus testing of seed potatoes (DPIRD)

-APC admin charge of 9% of FFS Collected
+APC admin charge of 9% for Potato General and 4% for Potato Promotion of FFS Collected

 A report on Committee activities can be found in the APC Annual Report.